 Overall, stakeholders shared a vision for a place of healing and holistic mental health that is publicly accessible and a hub for community and social services.
-They envision a museum and/or memorial, social services and nonprofits, recreational and educational uses on site.
-They envision that the project could be a model for other places around the country.
+They envision a museum, social service and nonprofit, recreational, and educational uses on site.
+They envision the project will be a model for other places around the country.